trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

 ## Security verifications

-Everything is ready, you can now finish the tutorial [Run a Tezos node in 5 step](/tutorials/join-dal-baker), the baking daemon will send the data to be signed to `octez-signer` which will send it to your Ledger device which will sign them.
+Everything is ready, you can now finish the tutorial [Run a Tezos node in 5 steps](/tutorials/join-dal-baker).
+The baking daemon will send the data to be signed to `octez-signer` which will send it to your Ledger device, which will sign them.

 Once the baking daemon has started, you can check on your Ledger device that the HWM is evolving in accordance with the blocks signed by your Ledger baking key.